The Diyarbakır Research Project

-Week Two-Three: We visited an Assyrian Church in Mardin (a neighbouring city of Diyarbakır).
+Week Two-Three: Visit to an Assyrian Church in Mardin (a neighbouring city of Diyarbakır).

 We tried to record the daily procedure of people’s lives, depending on their religion, culture and language.
-After these visits, we have been trying to raise our students’ awareness of these cultures.
+Following these visits, we are trying to raise our students’ awareness of these cultures.

-Weeks One-Two: We have made a short visit to a school of Syrian students in Diyarbakır (Baglar County)
+Weeks One-Two: Visit to a school of Syrian students in Diyarbakır (Baglar County)